waseemingly/tp/docs/UserGuide.md

 **Format:** `delete-client INDEX`

 **Constraints:**
-1. `INDEX` cannot be greater than the number of clients in the list
+1. `INDEX` cannot be greater than the number of clients in the list.

 **Example of usage:** `delete-client 3`